 1910 – Woolworth’s, Grafton St., Dublin

 The first F. W. Woolworth store in Ireland opened in 1914 on Grafton Street in Dublin.
 Eventually spread over three adjacent commercial units.
-The southernmost was No.101, a solid redbrick building was by Charles H. Asworth.
-Nos.98 and 99 were part of an elaborate terrace with No.97, designed by O’Callaghan & Webb with oriel windows on two levels with large lunette windows and balconies above.
+The southernmost was No.67, a solid redbrick building was by Charles H. Asworth.
+Nos.69 and 71 were part of an elaborate terrace, designed by O’Callaghan & Webb with oriel windows on two levels with large lunette windows and balconies above.
 All finished in red brick with a fine balustrade at roof level.

 Frank W. Woolworth was one of a number of executives at the New York headquarters who claimed Irish ancestry.
 They were particularly proud of this opening, along with another in Belfast which opened on 6 November 1915.